Willis Carrier: Personal life

+Carrier was a Presbyterian.
+He lived in Syracuse.
+He died on October 7, 1950, at Cornell Medical Center.
+He was buried in Forest Lawn Cemetery in Buffalo.

 Awards and recognition

 For his contributions to science and industry, Willis Carrier was awarded an engineering degree by Lehigh University in 1935 and an honorary Doctor of Letters degree by Alfred University in 1942; Carrier was awarded the Frank P. Brown Medal in 1942; and was inducted posthumously in the National Inventors Hall of Fame (1985) and the Buffalo Science Museum Hall of Fame (2008).